TC

 TagCalc

-How to Register an Out-of-State Car in Kansas
+How to Register an Out-of-State Car in Kansas: Fees & Steps

 Welcome to the Sunflower State!
 Whether you are settling down in the vibrant suburban neighborhoods of Johnson County, the academic community of Lawrence, or the bustling metro hub of Wichita, establishing your new Kansas roots means getting your vehicle properly documented.

-Kansas state law gives new residents a generous 90 days to fully transfer their out-of-state vehicle registration and title over to local authorities.
-However, because Kansas operates a decentralized system through local county treasurers and requires an upfront physical identity check, rushing in unprepared can result in a wasted day.
+Kansas state law gives new residents a generous 90 days from the day they establish residency to fully transfer their out-of-state vehicle registration and title over to local authorities.
+However, because Kansas operates a decentralized motor vehicle system through local county treasurers and requires an upfront physical vehicle verification check, rushing in unprepared can result in a wasted trip.

-Before any county tag office can hand over new Kansas license plates, you must verify your vehicle's physical identity.
+Before any county tag office can hand over your new Kansas license plates, your vehicle must pass an initial identity verification processing loop.

-• The Process: Take your vehicle and its current out-of-state title to an authorized Kansas Highway Patrol (KHP) inspection station.
-A state trooper will physically verify that the VIN stamped on your dashboard matches your ownership documents exactly.
+• The Process: Drive your vehicle and its current out-of-state title down to an authorized Kansas Highway Patrol (KHP) inspection station.
+An officer will physically cross-examine the serial number stamped on your vehicle dashboard to ensure it matches your ownership files exactly.

 2. Secure Local Kansas Auto Insurance

-Your current out-of-state insurance policy will not be accepted at the county window.
-You must contact your insurance provider to update your policy limits to match or exceed Kansas state auto insurance minimums:
+Your old out-of-state insurance policy will not be accepted by county clerks.
+You must contact your insurance provider to migrate your policy file to Kansas, ensuring it meets or exceeds the state's mandatory liability coverage minimums:

 • $25,000 for property damage liability per accident.